archilex/advanced-tables-docs/README.md

     php artisan migrate
     ```

-2. Setting up tenancy

-    If you are installing Advanced Tables into a multi-tenancy application, please [set up multi-tenancy](#multi-tenancy) before proceeding.

-3. Publish the language files
+2. Publish the language files

     Optionally, you may publish the language files: